The LA Day Drinking Guide guide image

 Botanica

-Botanica is an all-day healthy neighborhood spot in Silver Lake with an excellent back patio.
+Botanica is a healthy all-day spot in Silver Lake with two excellent patios.

 El Segundo Brewery has an excellent tap room and one of the biggest arrays of IPAs in LA.